MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign.md

 ## <a name="priority"></a>Priority
 Helps determine which Microsoft Shopping campaign serves ads, in the event that two or more campaigns use the product catalog feed from the same Microsoft Merchant Center store.

 A higher priority value denotes a higher priority.
 The supported values for most shopping campaigns are 0, 1, and 2.
 For [smart shopping campaigns](../guides/smart-shopping-campaigns.md) (campaign [Sub Type](#subtype) set to *ShoppingSmartAds*), you must set the priority to 3.
+For [Performance Max campaigns](../guides/performance-max.md), you must set the priority to 4.

 > [!NOTE]
 > If you create a Microsoft Shopping campaign in the Microsoft Advertising web application, the default priority selected is "Low" which is the equivalent of '0'.

-**Add:** Required if the [Campaign Type](#campaigntype) field is set to *Shopping*.
+**Add:** Required if the [Campaign Type](#campaigntype) field is set to *Shopping*, or if the [Campaign Type](#campaigntype) field is set to *PerformanceMax* and a store is associated to the campaign.
 You cannot include this column for other campaign types.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 **Delete:** Read-only